There are a number of ways to fax from the Microsoft Office suite of products (Outlook, Hotmail, Word, Excel, and more).

-Most fax services can fax through Outlook as an email – when sending, an email is composed with the main body of the email becoming the cover page, and the attached file converted over to the main part of the fax.
-When receiving, the fax arrives directly to Outlook as a received email with a the received fax attached as a PDF.
+Most fax services can fax through Outlook (or Hotmail) as an email – when sending, an email is composed with the main body of the email becoming the cover page, and the attached file converted over to the main part of the fax.
+When receiving, the fax arrives directly to Outlook as a received email with the received fax attached as a PDF.

 Some fax services have further integration with other Office programs such as Word and Excel – with this integration, an open Word or Excel file can be faxed (the process is very much the same as selecting “send… and email” from the file).